pirzer/Project-1---Renewable-Energy/README.md

 -   ### Design
     - #### Colour Code

-        -  Due to the company's belongs to Renewable Energy Industry, the website's colours are green, white, transparent, and gray, and their variance, i.e., 12 types of greens,  5  different whites, 1 gray, and 1 transparent, to sum a total 19 colours.
+        -  Due to the company's association  to Renewable Energy Industry, the website's colours are green, white, transparent, and grey, and their variance, i.e., 12 types of greens,  5  different whites, 1 grey, and 1 transparent, to sum a total 19 colours.

     - #### Typography

-        -  4 types of font-family were used as part of the learning and experiment process of using typography properties coding.
+        -  4 types of font-family were used as part of the learning and experiment process of using typography properties in coding.

     -   #### Video & Imagery
         -   The format of the images is jpg and png.
 The images used are from the Energy Industry.

         -   The format of the video is mp4.
-The video displays solar and wind farms representing the business line.
+The video displays solar and wind farms representing the business aspects.

     -   #### User's Profile
         -   As a user with specific background in this industry, I expect to view some installations and technical teams as is shown already.